jaeksoft/opensearchserver/src/doc/en/documentation/faq%7Cfrequently_asked_questions%7C2/installation/how_to_install_Tesseract-3_on_Debian.md

     spa
     spa_old

-You should put the environment variable definition in OpenSearchServer start script.
+You should put the environment variable definition in the OpenSearchServer start script.

 **Restart OpenSearchServer, and setup the advanced tab panel**